Legal Firm Website Design

 Make Navigation simple, intuitive, stand out and also logically show which legal services you specialise in, services such as Family Law, Conveyancing or Litigation, specialist areas such as Medical Legal and experience or qualifications.
 Make it easy to find what you want to promote and less so for other lesser or less profitable services

 Show off your knowledge, experience, and useful information from the industry of law, maybe articles about Family Law or Tax Guidelines on property sales.
 Try Guest Blogging or answering legal questions in forums!
 Optimise these articles on law and share them, to get more engagement

 8. Social Integration

 Bear in mind a solicitor website, like a car, has to be maintained and updated.
 It needs constant attention, security updates & patches, cleaning, plugins, software updates, apps updates and useful add-ons.
-Most of all, curate and continually optimise any useful helpful content or advice to engage with visitors, to help promote your practice.
+Most of all, curate and continually optimise any useful helpful content or legal advice to engage with visitors, to help promote your solicitors practice.

 Budget for a set investment in Year 1 to cover the planning, project management, design, branding, photography, Content Management System website, advertising, digital marketing etc. And then do a new budget for year 2 for building on that platform.
 The higher the spend the higher and faster the return – GUARANTEED (if done well)!
 If your new web presence was to generate an increase of €50k in fees in year 1, how much is that worth to you?
-This is NOT about spending money, it is about generating increased fees
+This is NOT about spending money, it is about generating more fees or business